DmitryLitvintsev/enstore2cta/docs/dcache_setup.rst

  hsm create cta cta dcache-cta -cta-user=adm -cta-group=eosusers -cta-instance-name=eosdev -cta-frontend-addr=ctahost:17017 -io-port=1094

-Each pool on the pool node has to havea dedicated port.
+Each pool on the pool node has to have dedicated port.

 Define queue on pool::